jchauncey/TheDeeps/docs/ai/ai-characters.md

    - Inventory management with capacity limits
    - Status effect tracking and duration
    - Cooldown tracking for abilities
+   - Character deletion with confirmation to prevent accidental loss
+   - Maximum of 10 characters per account

 10. **Balance Requirements**
     - Classes should be balanced in combat effectiveness